butterops/shinn/README.md

 - Install **VirtualBox**, **Vagrant** and **Asnible**.
 - Create a `~/Projects/ButterOps` directory.
 Name is case sensitive.
-- SSH keygen at your machine
+- SSH keygen at your machine `ssh-keygen -t rsa`
 - Add ssh public key to your account in Github / Bitbucket/ Gitlab / Self-hosted git service.

 ```bash